jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 #### AR & AP Bad Debt Relief

 1. Bad Debt Relief screen will be prompted (see the screenshot below) if the system found there are outstanding Tax Invoices has expired at 6 months.
-2. Sales documents from the company with empty GST No will be unticked.
+2. Sales documents from the company with empty GST No will be un-ticked.
 You can tick the documents if you think this company is a GST Registered person.

    ![des-gst-bad-debt-relief-1](../../../static/img/usage/gst-and-sst/gst/gst-bad-debt-relief-1.jpg)